 Also, there were significant differences in astigmatism prevalence based on ethnicity.
 Asian and Hispanic children had the highest prevalences (33.6 and 36.9 percent, respectively), followed by whites (26.4 percent) and African-Americans (20.0 percent).

-In another large study of more than 11,000 eyeglass wearers conducted recently in the UK, 47.4 percent of wearers had astigmatism of 0.75 D or greater in at least one eye, and 24.1 percent had this amount of astigmatism in both eyes.
+In another large study of more than 11,000 eyeglass wearers conducted recently in the UK, 47.4 percent of wearers had astigmatism of 0.75 D or greater in at least one eye, and 24.1 percent had this amount in both eyes.
 The prevalence of myopic astigmatism (31.7 percent) was approximately double that of hyperopic astigmatism (15.7 percent).**

 Your eye doctor can estimate your amount of astigmatism by shining a light into your eye while manually introducing a series of lenses between the light and your eye.
 This test is called retinoscopy.